 - Ashi Barai – Foot Sweep is useful in knocking an opponent off the ground.

-- Fumikomi –Stomping Kick is used to target an opponent’s knee, thigh, or foot.
+- Fumikomi –Stomping Kick is used to targeting an opponent’s knee, thigh, or foot.

 - Gedan Mawashi Geri – Low Roundhouse Kick is useful in kicking an opponent off balance.